Houses: Organics (Green) Cart

 Kitchen Food Scrap Container

-Residents can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost, once annually.
+Residents can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost every two years.
 One will be delivered to your home by the following service day.

 How to Contain Your Food Scraps for Clean Composting